ygg-lang/oaks/examples/oak-cobol/readme.md

 ## 🎯 Overview

-Oak of cobol is a robust parser for COBOL, designed to handle complete COBOL syntax including legacy and modern features.
+Oak COBOL is a robust parser for COBOL, designed to handle complete COBOL syntax including legacy and modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for legacy system analysis and mainframe development.

 ## ✨ Features